sinistro14/mindefuse/README.md

 Hostage situation negotiator simulation

 ## Prerequisites
-The application is compatible with Linux based systems, and Python version 3.7 is assumed to be installed, as well as pip package manager utility and setuptools module.
+The application is compatible with Linux based systems.
+Python version 3.7 is assumed to be installed, as well as pip package manager utility and setuptools module.

 ## Installation
 ```bash